The Basics to Start Replacing Your Old Vents

 If you have a vent that is located next to some obstruction such as a floor, door or wall, maybe your duct area was not symmetrically cut, we are happy to help revise your sizing to assist you with your tight spot.

-We will just need to get some additional measurements from you if this is your type of situational fit.
-We will need to know either your specified size or overall size allowance on all 4 sides.
+We will begin with the Duct Opening size, then we just need to get some additional measurements from you if this is your type of situational fit.
+We will need to know either your specified size or Overall Size allowance on all 4 sides as well.
 For ex.
-0″ bottom, 1″ top, 1/2″ left, 1/2″ right
+0″ bottom, 1″ top, 1/2″ left, 1/2″ right.

 Now, Let’s Start Measuring!
 Learn More Below ↓